-The Cp2k program is optimized for periodic calculations, and those are the default, still it is possible to perform also other kinds of calculations.
-First an important thing to note is that by convention the cell goes from 0 to h, not from -h/2 to h/2, thus if you want to put a cluster at the center of the cell you need to put it in h/2 not in 0.
+CP2K is optimized for periodic calculations, and those are the default.
+Still it is possible to perform other kinds of calculations.
+First an important thing to note is, that by convention the cell goes from 0 to h, not from -h/2 to h/2.
+Thus if you want to put a cluster at the center of the cell you need to put it in h/2 not in 0.
 This can be done automatically using the FORCE_EVAL/SUBSYS/TOPOLOGY/CENTER_COORDINATES option.
 For certain Poisson solvers this is recommended to ensure an electron density of zero on the non-periodic faces of the cell.

-FORCE_EVAL%DFT%POISSON.
-The possible poisson solver are chosen with the
+FORCE_EVAL/DFT/POISSON.
+The possible Poisson solvers are chosen with the

 POISSON_SOLVER keyword.
 Note, that not all solvers support all periodicities.